tairique-davis/ubuntu-vm-lab-guide/README.md

 <img src="https://github.com/user-attachments/assets/d6c2fa25-18b1-496c-8fb4-6c3666880889" width=60%/>

 ---
-Your Virtual Machine is now ready for use as a safe environment to learn Linux and begin practicing cybersecurity!
+Your Virtual Machine is now ready for use as a safe environment to learn Linux and begin practicing security tools!